 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: [1].
+Chuang-Yu Lin: This NMJ culture contains multiple cell types of NMJ components.
+It can be applied to study interactions among these cells during NMJ developments and disease pathologies.
+[1].

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.